-- a devastating AIDS epidemic leaving a generation of orphaned children
+- A devastating AIDS epidemic leaving a generation of orphaned children

 - widespread food shortages and malnutrition

-The Zaka region
+The Zaka Region

-Yet things are changing in 12 rural villages in Zaka.
+Yet things are changing in 15 rural villages in Zaka.
 Bopoma Villages’ programs are restoring health through clean water, nutritious food and improved hygiene.
 Every day, more people living in extreme poverty are being equipped to create better lives for themselves, their families and future generations.